Oktaliem/qarkstaticanalysis/README.md

 ## How to run static analysis via Maven and Junit
 ```
-Download this repository and run these below syntax
+Download this repository and run this syntax

 $ mvn clean test -Dtest=QarkScannerTest#scanner -Dtype=${file_type} -Dpath=${path_to_apk or path_to_java_source_code}